WASdev/sample.rtcomm.mobile/README.md

 #Overview

 This mobile sample application uses the http://github.com/WASdev/lib.rtcomm.clientjs and http://github.com/WASdev/lib.angular-rtcomm to make WebRTC Audio/Video calls on a mobile device.
-It is heavily reliant on the http://phonertc.io project.
+It is heavily reliant on the iosrtc plugin: https://github.com/eface2face/cordova-plugin-iosrtc

 #Getting Started
 To use this sample application, you need to do the following steps: